cloudfoundry-community/autosleep/doc/publish.md

 ### Prepare your manifest
 Make a *manifest.yml* file according to the manifest.tmpl.yml template.

+Prerequisites:
+* a CC API user with cloudcontroller.read and cloudcontroller.write scopes, and role "SpaceDevelopper" on the enrolleable autosleep spaces
+* (optional) a UAA OAuth client, with cloudcontroller.read and cloudcontroller.write scopes

 Autosleep service needs properties to work .
 The properties that are used are:

 - __security.user.name__: the basic auth username for the service.
 - __security.user.password__: the basic auth password for the service.
 - __cf.client.target.endpoint__: the api endpoint of the cloudfoundry instance.
 - __cf.client.skip.ssl.validation__: set this property to _true_ if the current cloudfoundry instance use self-signed certificates.
-- __cf.client.username__: the username that will be used in by the autosleep service.
+- __cf.client.username__: the username of a pre-requite CC API user that will be used in by the autosleep service.
+This user should have org role
-- __cf.client.password__: the password that will be used in by the autosleep service.
+- __cf.client.password__: the CC API password that will be used in by the autosleep service.
 - __cf.client.clientId__: the client id of the application (optional).
 If none provided, it will used ```"cf"```.
 - __cf.client.clientSecret__: the client secret of the application (optional).
 If none provided, it will used ```""```.
 - __cf.security.password.encodingSecret__: the secret used to hash password (optional).
 If none provided, it will use ```""```.